-The adaptive criterion (using the loop form concept [16]) previously selected, is a prime material required to establish the membership function, looking for the most approximate signal identified $\hat{y}(k)$ around of signal desired y(k), adjusting the filter parameters dynamically, such that the error value e(k) converges near to the ball with radio $\gamma > 0$ previously defined [12].
+The adaptive criterion (using the loop form concept [16]) previously selected, is the first material to establish the membership function, looking for the best approximation $\hat{y}(k)$ around to the desired signal y(k), adjusting the filter parameters dynamically, such that the error value e(k) converges near to the ball with radio $\gamma > 0$ previously defined [12].

-Conceptually, each membership function is inside of error distribution function.
-It means, that the best approximation among membership function with respect to distribution description in Borel sense, is the triangular form.
+Conceptually, each membership function is inside of the error distribution function in agreement to [21].
+It means that the best approximation among the membership function respect to distribution description in Borel sense is the triangular form [6].